madhura010/myfirstgitrepo-test/README.md

 # myfirstgitrepo-test

-This is a test repo for practing git commands.
+This is a test repo for practicing git commands.